 We hope this has helped you gain a better understanding of Apache Hive.
 You have learned about the importance of Hive, what Hive does, the various data types in Hive, the different modes in which Hive operates, and the differences between Hive and RDBMS.
 You also learned how Hive works through a short demo.

-If you want to learn more about Big Data and Hadoop, enroll in our Big Data Hadoop Certification Training Course today!
+If you want to learn more about Big Data and Hadoop, enroll in our Caltech Post Graduate Program In Data Science today!